BND Hamburger Icon

 3. Encrypt your data.

 If you’re traveling with sensitive data on your laptop, it’s best to fully encrypt your device with disk encryption software.
-This locks your data behind more authentication factors and encrypts it, so if it falls into the wrong hands, they can’t strong-arm their way through to the disk.
+This locks your data behind more authentication factors and encrypts it.
+This way, if it falls into the wrong hands, they can’t strong-arm their way through to the disk.
 The data is scrambled and impossible to decipher without the password.
+[Read next: How to Buy a Secure Business Laptop.]

-“Don’t store sensitive work data on a mobile device, period,” said Mendy Newman, vice president of cybersecurity product management for Ericom Software.
+“Don’t store sensitive work data on a mobile device, period,” said Mendy Newman, Senior Sales Engineer for the Ericom Cybersecurity Business Unit of Cradlepoint.
 “Mobile devices can easily fall into the wrong hands, where they are subject to tampering by sophisticated cybercriminals who are only too happy to sell that data to the highest bidder.
 Instead, data should remain securely within the corporate data center and accessed remotely over an encrypted connection that protects the session from prying eyes, even when using public Wi-Fi.”

 4. Turn off Wi-Fi and Bluetooth auto-connect.